abrignoni/Torrent-Infohash-Calculate-Compare-Dedup/README.md

 Python 3 script used to recursively calculate infohashes on files ending with the .torrent extension.
 It can also take a list of known infohash values (list.txt) and find matching torrents recursively.
+After calculation and/or comparison corresponding calculated.txt and matches.txt files are created in the same directory as the script.

 Script will create